Sumner-Fredericksburg High School

 Work release may be granted to students who are at least 16 years of age.
 Applicants must have a job and work at least five hours on weekdays (Monday through Friday).
 All students applying for work release must continue full enrollment (15 credits per year).
 Students on work release are expected to leave the school grounds within five minutes of release time and may not remain at school except with the permission of the principal.
 Work release may be revoked for failure to maintain normal academic progress, failure to meet attendance guidelines, or for repeated rule violations.

-When school is canceled because of inclement weather prior to the start of the school day, students and parents are notified over KOEL (950 AM & 92.3 FM), WMT (600 AM & 96.5 FM), KWAY and KWWL (Ch 7), KCRG (Ch 9), KIMT (Ch 3), and KGAN (Ch 2).
+When school is canceled because of inclement weather prior to the start of the school day, students and parents are notified over KOEL (950 AM & 92.3 FM), The BULL (95.1 FM), KWAY Radio and KWWL (Ch 7), KCRG (Ch 9), KIMT (Ch 3).
 The missed day may have to be made up at a later date.

 If school is dismissed because of inclement weather after the school day has begun, parents are notified by the same means.
 Parents of students who ride the bus are notified how students will be returned home with the notification that the school has been dismissed.
 The superintendent determines whether buses will follow the regular routes.
 If the buses do not follow the regular routes, they follow emergency routes or the parents are responsible for picking up the students at the student's school.